ysdn2019/Graduates-List/graduates/sofia-severino-paris.md

 ---
 path: /work/project-name
 graduate: Sofia Severino Paris
-mainimg:
+mainimg: /assets/work/SeverinoParis_Sofia_project3_web_main.png
-thumbnailimg:
+thumbnailimg: /assets/work/SeverinoParis_Sofia_project3_web_thumbnail.png
-title:
+title: Intention
 groupmembers:
-fields:
+fields: Communication, Interactive
-mediumdimensions:
+mediumdimensions: Installation
-description:
+description: The installation Intention was created for the new garden space at Sheridan College at Trafalgar.
+The final product is a model of what the full-size piece could look like.
+In this project, I had plenty of creative liberties, as long as I was able to laser print my model.
 digitallink:
-image1:
+image1: /assets/work/SeverinoParis_Sofia_project3_web_1.png
 subtitle1:
 caption1:
-image2:
+image2: /assets/work/SeverinoParis_Sofia_project3_web_2.png
 subtitle2:
 caption2:
 image3: